mraggi/FuzzyLogicEcology/README.md

  See paper (upcoming!) for more details.

  In short, for each species we produce a matrix of probability.
-Each observation stenghthens the entries of the matrix: each entry goes from 0.0 up to 1.0, depending on how close other points are.
+Each observation *strengthens* the entries of the matrix: each entry goes from 0.0 up to 1.0, depending on how close the observed data are to the points.

- Here is a visual representation:
+ Here is a visual representation of what we mean:

  ![Fuzzy Logic](https://github.com/mraggi/FuzzyLogicEcology/blob/master/Paper/fuzzyinverted.png "Fuzzy Logic Blobs")

  Then, for each pair of species, we calculate the area of overlap and produce a (directed) edge from species A to species B whose weight is the weight of the overlap area over the area of A (*i.e.* how much of A is inside B).
+This is done in a highly efficient manner.

 ### Types of fuzzy logic